jython/book/chapter19.rst

 runtime.
 Instead, developers typically will use a process-oriented model.

-Again, Jython does not a GIL, since all Python threads are mapped to Java threads and use standard Java garbage collection support (the main reason for the GIL).
+Again, Jython does not have a GIL, since all Python threads are mapped to Java threads and use standard Java garbage collection support (the main reason for the GIL).
 The important ramification here is that you can use threads for compute-intensive tasks that are written in Python.